-After the data analysis is completed, the NRCNAA provides data results to the organization via frequency tables, and comparison sheets.
+After the data analysis is completed, the National Resource Center on Native American Aging (NRCNAA) provides data results to the organization via frequency tables, and comparison sheets.
 Past participants in the needs assessment have the added benefit of trend data to determine if changes are occurring among chronic disease rates, functional limitation, exercise, and other variables.

 Why should we trust the NRCNAA with our data?

 - Tribal ownership over the data is ensured to protect sovereignty.

 - In compliance with the University of North Dakota Institutional Research policies, the NRCNAA upholds strong ethics in conducting research.